-The reform Index’s 198th issue (January 30 to February 12) included five regulations (Chart 1).
+In issue 205 (issue 198 before the audit) of the Reform Index (for the period from January 30 to February 12), five regulations have been included (Chart 1).
 However, only the law expanding the list of areas allowing the use of electronic money scored 2 points, a score experts believe separates significant changes from less important ones.

 Overall, the value of the Index for this period is +1.0 points.
 We documented no reforms in the previous issue, so the Index remained at 0 points.